gordonforce/debian-java-development-environment/README.md

 * Graphics Mode Applications
   * Include all applictions and aliases for interactive text-mode command line applications.
   * Include graphics-mode applications on the PATH for interactive shell sessions on a graphics-capable host.
-  * Include shell aliases that reference any graphics-mode applications in an interactive shell sessions.
+  * Include shell aliases that reference any graphics-mode applications in an interactive shell session.

 * Put